fabienmomey/YorickTRTT/README.md

 Compilation of the TRTT plugin:

-		go to YoritckTRTT directory
+		$ cd YoritckTRTT/

-		$ cd plugin
+		$ cd plugin/

 		$ yorick -batch make.i

 		$ make

+An additional plugin is available, containing the implementation of 2D projectors by the Long & Fessler method [Long, Fessler and Balter, 2010, 3D Forward and Back-Projection for X-Ray CT Using Separable Footprints].

+   	      	$ cd tomography-LongFessler-model/

+		$ yorick -batch make.i

+		$ make

+		$ make install

-To use the code, go to YoritckTRTT directory.
+To use the code, go to YoritckTRTT/ directory.
 You have to create en environment variable TRTT_PATH specifying the path of the YorickTRTT directory:

        	   	$ export TRTT_PATH=$(pwd) (if you are at YorickTRTT/)